andyqwartz/SERENDIPPO_WEBSITE/_posts/2024-2-2-June-Cavlan.md

 <h3>The Impact of Body Memory and Jazz Vocal Conventions</h3>

 The concept of <strong>body memory</strong> proves crucial in this comparative analysis.
-In the seated position at the piano, June Cavlan benefits from <strong>optimal stability</strong>, the result of her numerous hours of practice in this configuration.
-This posture allows for <strong>natural and effective mobilization</strong> of her vocal technique, fostering <strong>perfect cohesion</strong> between breathing, sound emission, and musical expression.
+In the <strong>seated position</strong> at the piano, June Cavlan benefits from <strong>optimal stability</strong>, the result of her numerous hours of practice in this configuration.
+This posture allows for <strong>natural and effective mobilization</strong> of her vocal technique, fostering <strong>perfect cohesion</strong> between <strong>breathing</strong>, <strong>sound emission</strong>, and <strong>musical expression</strong>.

-It is important to note that jazz singers often face an implicit injunction to modify their habitual body memory to adapt to live performance constraints.
-This alteration notably requires them to sing standing, facing the audience and instrumentalists, even if this doesn't necessarily correspond to their daily practice.
-Conversely, instrumentalists generally benefit from a precise and respected physical "ritual," almost sacred, allowing them to achieve optimal coherence in their instrumental playing.
+It is important to note that jazz singers often face an <strong>implicit injunction</strong> to modify their habitual body memory to adapt to <strong>live performance constraints</strong>.
+This alteration notably requires them to sing <strong>standing</strong>, facing the audience and instrumentalists, even if this doesn't necessarily correspond to their <strong>daily practice</strong>.
+Conversely, instrumentalists generally benefit from a <strong>precise and respected physical ritual</strong>, almost sacred, allowing them to achieve <strong>optimal coherence</strong> in their instrumental playing.

 The pretext often invoked in favor of the standing posture for singers concerns the superior mobility of the air column.
 However, this justification is only valid if accompanied by a rigorous bodily technique specifically mobilizing adapted musculature: pelvic floor muscles ensuring essential tonicity for vocal stability, back muscles (particularly around the shoulder blades), and a general bodily relaxation essential and interdependent to this muscular mobilization.
 Without this precise technical adaptation, the standing position can become counterproductive, potentially compromising the vocal stability that was naturally achieved in the seated position.